rmulton/riw_project/README.md

 ./riw_project -build_for <path_to_collection> -collection <collection_type>
 ```

 You are good to go !
-If you need data to test the program, you can try the example collection from Stanford's CS276 class [here](http://web.stanford.edu/class/cs276/pa/pa1-data.zip).
+If you need data to test the program, you can try the example collection from Stanford's CS276 class [here](http://web.stanford.edu/class/cs276/pa/pa1-data.zip) or CACM's one [here](http://ir.dcs.gla.ac.uk/resources/test_collections/cacm/).

 # Design
 ## Priorities